apeltzer/EAGER-GUI/docs/contents/installation.rst

 .. code-block:: bash

-   singularity exec -B /path/to/your/data:/data /home/<username>/Downloads/apeltzer-EAGER-GUI-master.img versions
+   singularity exec -B /path/to/your/data:/data /home/<username>/Downloads/apeltzer-EAGER-GUI-master.img eagerVersions utilized_versions.txt

-This will produce a list of the used tools within the selected image that were used to produce a result.
+This will produce a textfile, containing information of the used tools within the selected image that were used to produce a result.
+Version tags of all the tools are then available in that specific textfile, too.